-In 1934, multiple stations would replicate 3DB, using telegraph reports as the basis for their own coverage.
-Some took a more serious approach to the cricket, using former players as expert commentators, others tried to follow 3DB’s model by including comedians and light entertainment.
+In 1934, multiple stations would also cover the cricket, using telegraph reports as the basis for their own coverage.
+Some took a more serious approach, using former players as expert commentators, others tried to follow 3DB’s model by including comedians and light entertainment.

 The video below shows Synthetic Test Cricket in action.

 The last Ashes series before World War II was held in England, in 1938.
-This was also the last series that the Synthetic Test method would be required.
+This was also the last series for Synthetic Test coverage.

 1938 was Charlie Vaude’s last cricket series as well.
-He died of cancer in October 1942, at his home in Northcote.
+He died peacefully at his home in Northcote, in October 1942.

 2 thoughts on “Synthetic Test Cricket: Calling the Ashes by Telegraph”